 The cost of PGD is typically split into two parts: procedural costs (consultations, laboratory testing, egg collection, embryo transfer, ultrasound scans, and blood tests) and drug costs (for ovarian stimulation and embryo transfer).

-A couple can receive PGD treatment on the NHS if they meet certain criteria.
+A couple can receive PGD treatment through the NHS if they meet certain criteria.
 These include:

 Couples meeting the full criteria may be eligible for up to three complete cycles of PGD.
 The number of cycles that a couple will be able to access can depend on whether they are successful after a cycle and also whether further treatment after a cycle is medically recommended.

-A couple can receive PGD on the NHS in Scotland if they meet certain criteria.
+A couple can receive PGD through the NHS in Scotland if they meet certain criteria.
 These include:

 Couples meeting the full criteria may be entitled to up to two cycles of PGD.

-A couple can receive PGD on the NHS in Wales if they meet certain criteria.
+A couple can receive PGD through the NHS in Wales if they meet certain criteria.
 These include:

 Couples meeting the full criteria may be eligible for up to three cycles of PGD.